 Here’s what happened:

-Had a report of harassment filed by one user to Facebook
+- Had a report of harassment filed by one user on Facebook

-80% people who actually interacted were trying to unsubscribe again
+- 80% of people who actually interacted were trying to unsubscribe again

-No additional sales because we ended up turning it off pretty shortly after we received a lot of negative feedback.
+- No additional sales because we turned it off shortly after receiving a lot of negative feedback.